Adonijah01/InfoSec365/README.md

 - GitHub: [adonijah01](https://github.com/adonijah01)
 Let the Journey Begin:

 The journey kicks off with an "Introductory Week" in January, paving the way for an immersive exploration of cybersecurity topics, challenges, and real-world scenarios.
-From Linux fundamentals to advanced threat intelligence, Infosec364 promises to equip you with the skills needed to navigate the dynamic landscape of cybersecurity.
+From Linux fundamentals to advanced threat intelligence, Infosec365 promises to equip you with the skills needed to navigate the dynamic landscape of cybersecurity.

 # Infosec365: 365 Days of Hacking (2024)

-Welcome to Infosec364, a 365-day hacking journey for the entirety of 2024.
+A 365-day hacking journey for the entirety of 2024.
 This program requires dedication and commitment.
 Remember, every journey starts somewhere, and with persistence, we'll reach remarkable destinations.
 ### Favorite Quote:

 > "The only limit to our realization of tomorrow will be our doubts of today." - Franklin D. Roosevelt